super30admin/DP-5/README.md

 Output: 3

-Explanation:

-From the top-left corner, there are a total of 3 ways to reach the bottom-right corner:
+Explanation:From the top-left corner, there are a total of 3 ways to reach the bottom-right corner:

 1. Right -> Right -> Down